 In order to begin a recruitment, hiring departments submit a posting online through the Online Employment System.
 The Posting and Background Check Requirements Chart also indicates the minimum duration for a position must be posted.
 Once posted, review of applicant materials as well as selection occur within the Online Employment System.
 Training and reference materials in the use of the system are available here.

-A waiver of an SPA posting must be discussed with and approved by Human Resources prior to offering the position to a candidate.
-A waiver of an SPA posting may be requested only for the following reasons:
+A waiver of an SHRA posting must be discussed with and approved by Human Resources prior to offering the position to a candidate.
+A waiver of an SHRA posting may be requested only for the following reasons:

 - Avoid a reduction-in-force